Fun at the Farm: Apples, Pumpkins, Corn Mazes and Hayrides

 18 Hill Ridge FarmsYoungsvilleSee on map

-Celebrate this farm’s multiweek Fall Pumpkin Festival from mid-September through early November, complete with hayrides, a pumpkin patch and gemstone panning.
-There are also plenty of farm-made products to sample and purchase at Hill Ridge Farms.
+Celebrate this farm’s multiweek Fall Festival from mid-September through early November, complete with hayrides, a pumpkin patch and gemstone panning.
+There is also a jumping pillow plus an 80-foot slide at Hill Ridge Farms.

 19 Mike’s Farm